 - 1. Scholars in classrooms will line up quickly and quietly in a single-file line just inside the classroom exit.
 If there is more than one exit from the classroom, scholars will use the exit determined by the classroom teacher. - 2.
 The teacher will appoint a responsible scholar or another adult if available to lead the scholars in a single-file line out of the classroom, directly out the nearest building exit, and to the location predetermined as the gathering location for the class. - 3.
 The teacher will carry the emergency clip board.
 This clip board holds a class roster with emergency contact information. - 4.
 The last person out of the room will: inspect the room to make sure no persons are still in the room, turn out the lights, and close the door. - 5.
-The scholars will gather silently with their classmates at the designated location while the teacher takes ttendance based on the class roster included. - 6.
+The scholars will gather silently with their classmates at the designated location while the teacher takes attendance based on the class roster included. - 6.
 If all scholars are present, the teacher will hold up a green flag for administration to see; if any scholar is missing, the teacher will hold up the red flag.

-7. When the return signal is given, everyone will return quietly to class.
+- 7. When the return signal is given, everyone will return quietly to class. - 16.3 Lock Down Procedure.

-16.3 Shelter-In-Place Procedure.
 All teachers will immediately lock their classroom doors upon announcement over the school-wide PA system of the code phrase, "Will all teachers please proceed to lock down procedures, thank you."
-While teachers will be reminded of the lock-down procedure on an annual basis, the procedure will not be rehearsed during the year.

-16.4 Bomb Threat Procedures.
-All teachers will evacuate the building in the same manner as for a fire drill upon the announcement over the school-wide PA system of the code phrase, "This is a fire drill, extended."
-While teachers will be reminded of the bomb threat procedure on an annual basis, the procedure will not be rehearsed during the year.
+While teachers will be reminded of the lock-down procedure on an annual basis, the procedure will not be rehearsed during the year. - 16.4 Bomb Threat Procedures.
+All teachers will evacuate the building in the same manner as for a fire drill.
+While teachers will be reminded of the bomb threat procedure on an annual basis, the procedure will not be rehearsed during the year. - 16.5 CPR Certification.
+Faculty must complete courses for CPR certification on an annual basis.